 Varroa jacobsoni Oudemans

-The Varroa mite is a more severe problem than any other in beekeeping with the possible exception of honey prices.
-Varroa mites have an established parasitic relationship with Apis cerana.
-When this parasite came in contact with Apis mellifera, results were devastating.
-Varroa mites were detected in West Plains and Hayti, Missouri, during 1989.
+The Varroa mite is the most severe problem in beekeeping.
+Varroa mites were detected in West Plains and Hayti, Missouri, in 1989.
 These mites have since spread throughout the state.
-Without treatment, a colony of bees will die from Varroa parasitism.
-Research to develop resistance is under way.
-Resistance is the only good long-term solution to Varroasis in honey bees.
+Without treatment, a colony of bees will die from varroa parasitism within 36 months.
+Use of resistant bees, such as the Russian strain, is the only long-term solution to varroosis in honey bees.

 Wax moth control

 Wax moths are a destructive beehive pest.
-A strong colony with a large population of young housekeeping bees is the best defense against wax moth.
-You may want to fumigate small amounts of equipment in large plastic garbage bags.
+A strong colony with a large population of young housekeeping bees is the best defense against them.
+Another control measure is to fumigate small amounts of equipment in large plastic garbage bags.

 Wax moth colonies do not thrive in light and fresh air, so a rack that exposes hive components to ventilation and protects them from rain is ideal.
 You can also kill a small population of eggs, larvae and pupae by placing the entire super in a large freezer for two days.
-As a last resort, you can fumigate with paradichlorobenzene moth crystals (not napthalene) before placing them back on.
-To fumigate, stack equipment as on a hive, seal up all air holes and put the stack on a flat surface.
+As a last resort, you can fumigate with paradichlorobenzene moth crystals (not naphthalene or moth balls) before placing them back on.
+To fumigate, stack equipment as on a hive, seal up all air holes, and put the stack on a flat surface.
 Put a piece of notebook paper over the top frames to hold the fumigant on the stack.
-Put a sheet of plastic over the fumigant and cover the entire stack with a flat board or telescoping cover.
+Put a sheet of plastic over the fumigant, and cover the entire stack with a flat board or telescoping cover.
 Seal side cracks between the supers with tape.
 Two tablespoons of paradichlorobenzene will fumigate eight supers or four hive bodies.
 Before using the supers next season, set the frames outside one full week to air out.

-- You are responsible for protecting your colonies.
-Confine the colonies for three days during heavy spraying, but bees must be allowed to fly on the fourth day.
-Draping colonies with wet burlap will protect them as long as the burlap remains soaked.
-You must moisten it every two hours.
+You are responsible for protecting your colonies.
+Confine the colonies with ventilated cloth for three days during heavy insecticide spraying, but bees must be allowed to fly on the fourth day.

-The science and art of studying and using honey bees for man's benefit.
+The science and art of studying and using honey bees for the benefit of humans.

-Wax secreted from glands on the underside of bee abdomens, then molded to form honeycomb.
+Wax secreted from glands on the underside of bee abdomens and then molded to form honeycomb.

 Immature or developing stages of bees; includes eggs, larvae (unsealed brood) and pupae (sealed brood).